 Co-Chair, The Council on Foreign Relations; Former U.S. Treasury Secretary

-From 1999-2009, Rubin served as a member of the Board of Directors at Citigroup and as a senior advisor to the company.
-In addition, he worked extensively with the firm’s clients around the world.
-On January 9, 2009, he announced his intention to resign from the company and not stand for reelection as a Board member.
+From 1999 to 2009, Mr. Rubin served as a member of the Board of Directors at Citigroup and as a senior advisor to the company.
+In that capacity, he worked extensively with the firm’s clients around the world.

-Rubin is the author of In An Uncertain World: Tough Choices from Wall Street to Washington (Random House, 2003, with Jacob Weisberg), which was a New York Times bestseller as well as being named one of Business Week’s ten best business books of the year.
+Mr. Rubin is the author of In An Uncertain World: Tough Choices from Wall Street to Washington [Random House, 2003, with Jacob Weisberg], which was a New York Times bestseller as well as being named one of Business Week’s ten best business books of the year.

 Mr. Rubin is Co-Chairman of the Council on Foreign Relations, a member of the Boards of Trustees at the Mount Sinai Health System, and Chairman of the Board of the Local Initiatives Support Corporation (LISC), which is the nation’s leading community development support organization with 38 offices nationwide.
 He recently completed a 12-year term as a member of the Harvard Corporation.
 Mr. Rubin joined Centerview Partners in 2010 as a counselor of the firm.
 In his role at Centerview, he serves as a sounding board and advisor to clients across the firm’s various activities, bringing years of experience in finance and public policy.